 Renal replacement therapy may be initiated once patients have G5 disease and/or signs of uremia such as weight loss, lack of appetite, nausea, vomiting, acidosis, hyperkalemia, or fluid overload.
+Treatment of anemia and secondary hyperparathyroidism should be continued.
 Those with G5 CKD on dialysis, calcium, phosphorus, and intact PTH should be managed with phosphate binding agents, calcimimetics, active vitamin D analogs, or a combination of these therapies, based on serial laboratory assessments of calcium and phosphate every 1 to 3 months, and PTH every 3 to 6 months.[Evidence C] Calcimimetics (e.g., cinacalcet, etelcalcetide) negatively feedback on the parathyroid glands and do not have the consequences of calcium augmentation.
 Cinacalcet lowers PTH levels in patients with CKD and secondary hyperparathyroidism both prior to and after the initiation of dialysis, but it is associated with hypocalcemia, and long-term benefits are not known. [ ]

 There is no other medical therapy to keep patients alive once they have reached the need for dialysis, other than kidney transplantation.
 Of note, patients aged over 80 years and those with significant comorbidities, such as advanced congestive heart failure, may do poorly with dialysis and frequently are not considered transplant candidates.
 For these patients, and for all patients approaching ESRD for that matter, the treating nephrologist should have a discussion with the patient regarding end of life care and palliative care as an additional option.